wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 In the future, we will continue to improve the infrastructure by refining test cases, adding user use cases and other content.
 Standardized test cases can check whether any changes made during the development process have an impact on other functions.
 We will gradually add more test cases, standardize the code and improve the quality of the code.

-## Acknowledgements
+## Acknowledgments

-We are deeply grateful to all the friends in the `@wuba/react-native-echarts` open-source community.
+We are deeply grateful to all our friends in the `@wuba/react-native-echarts` open-source community.
 Whether you have contributed to the codebase, provided bug reports along with contextual information, or shared ideas to enhance existing features, your contributions have been incredibly valuable to this project.
 We wholeheartedly welcome you to join us and actively participate in the project's discussions and collaborative development.

 Lastly, we would like to express our special thanks to the developers who have contributed to the project's success: